npalomin/georeferencing-and-mapping-fame-data/README.md

 ### 4. Getting started

 For the creation of an interactive map we will follow two general stages: 1) Georeferencing and 2) Mapping.
-For this purpose you will need to have QGIS installed in your computer and an account on CARTO.
+For this purpose you will need to have QGIS installed in your computer and an account created on CARTO.

 [QGIS](https://en.wikipedia.org/wiki/QGIS) is a free and open-source cross-platform desktop geographic information system (GIS) application that supports viewing, editing, and analysis of geospatial data.
 To install it navigate to the [QGIS download page](https://qgis.org/en/site/forusers/download.html) an follow the instructions.
 For more a more detailed set of instructions and troubleshooting you can consult this guide to [installing QGIS](https://programminghistorian.org/en/lessons/qgis-layers).
 The version used in this lesson is QGIS 2.18 Las Palmas.